turingschool/mod-0-curriculum/session2/index.md

 <a name="gitbreakout"></a>
 <div class="try-it">
   <h3>Try It: Git Together</h3>
-  <p>The person whose last name is first alphabetically will start by sharing their screen, <em>unless</em> this person already has significant git experience.
+  <p>The person whose last name is first alphabetically will start by sharing their screen, <em>unless</em> this person already has significant Git experience.
 Whoever is sharing their screen will be called the <span class="vocab">driver</span>.
 The other person in the room will be a <span class="vocab">navigator</span>.</p>

   <p>The driver will be the person typing the commands, and the navigator should be the one who brainstorms what comes next or what to type.
 In addition to naming the steps, discuss <strong>why</strong> you are doing each step, or <strong>what</strong> exactly is taking place in each step.</p>